chokcoco/d3nubula/README.md

 # d3nubula

-A nubula chart created by D3.js && Canvas.
+A nubula chart created by D3 && Canvas.

 ## Run

-We need a webpack scaffold to run this project.
+Use webpack scaffold to run this project.

 ```
 $ npm install